noseka1/openshift-auto-upi/docs/os_specific_config.md

 $ subscription-manager repos --enable rhel-7-server-openstack-14-rpms
 ```

-If installing OpenShift on oVirt (RHEV), the Python SDK for oVirt Engine API is required on Helper host.
+If installing OpenShift on oVirt (RHV), the Python SDK for oVirt Engine API is required on Helper host.
 To enable a yum repository which contains the *python-ovirt-engine-sdk4* rpm package:

 ```
 $ subscription-manager repos --enable rhel-7-server-rh-common-rpms